← Back to Drug List

 • Continue close monitoring post-hospitalization for possibly delayed adverse effects, particularly throughout the expected neutrophil nadir.
 Granulocyte colony-stimulating factors and antibiotics may need to be continued.

-• Uridine triacetate is NOT to be used to minimize non-emergent/non-life-threatening toxicity of fluorouracil or capecitabine, as use in this manner may diminish the efficacy of these drugs.
+• NOT to be used to minimize non-emergent/non-life-threatening toxicity of fluorouracil or capecitabine, as use in this manner may diminish the efficacy of these drugs.

 • Examples of early onset fluoropyrimidine toxicities include: Gastrointestinal (oral mucositis, diarrhea, anorexia), Cardiac (arrhythmia, chest pain, cardiac arrest), Hematologic (neutropenia, thrombocytopenia), Dermatologic (erythema, desquamation), and Neurologic/CNS (altered mental status, seizures, confusion).

-• Overdose definition: Patient receives 10% more than intended dose (>110% of planned dose) or received full dose at an infusion rate 25% more than intended rate.
+• Definition of overdose: Patient receives 10% more than intended dose (>110% of planned dose), or received full dose at an infusion rate 25% more than intended rate.

 Source Documents